WPManageNinja/paymattic-docs/docs/customer-profile/how-to-view-customer-profile-in-wordpress.md

 ![Access details](/images/customer-profile/how-to-view-customer-profile-in-wordpress/8.-View-Detail-scaled.webp)

 Once you click this button it will redirect you to the detail profile page where you will see the entire detail organized in five major sections.
-These are
+These are:

 * **Subscriptions:** Here you will see all the Subscription-related details.
 Such as subscription item details, submission date, and submission status.
 Plus, you can visit each submission entry by clicking the view entry button.
 To learn more about single submission entries, [Click Here](/how-to-view-single-submission-data-and-manage-payments-in-paymattic).